SandyGCabanes/Data-Processing-Workflow-for-Raw-Data/README.md

-# Data Processing Workflow for Survey Data
+# Data Processing Workflow for Survey Data (python, duckdb)

 ## This repository contains the pipeline for cleaning, standardizing, and enhancing survey data, including geographic information.